 - Aphids, cucumber beetles, cutworms, and squash bugs can all cause harm to cantaloupe.

-- You can use neem oil or insecticidal soap to get rid of cutworms and cucumber beetles if you have a bad infestation.
+- If you have a bad infestation, you can use neem oil or insecticidal soap to remove cutworms and cucumber beetles.

 - The fungus Alternaria cucumerina causes Alternaria leaf blight, which affects plants in hot, humid circumstances.

 - Small brownish-yellow spots appear first, then become larger and spread to neighbouring leaves.

 - Remove the infected leaves and apply a fungicide to them.
 Bring your plants indoors during extremely hot and rainy weather to avoid this problem.

 - Downy mildew is a bothersome illness that creates dark blotches on leaves and finally destroys them.

 - Pseudoperonospora cubensis causes it, and the best treatment is a fungicide.
 Keep the plant out of extremely humid environments and prevent overhead watering to avoid it in the first place.